treksis/Fed_minutes_analysis/README.md

 -----
 <img src="https://github.com/treksis/Fed_minutes_analysis/blob/main/img/2020_trigram.png" width=80% height=80%>

-5. Bigram and Trigram extractions from 2016 to 2021 by sections.
+5. Monogram, Bigram and Trigram extractions from 2016 to 2021 by sections.

 - Display the top 5 most frequently addressed bigrams and trigrams of four different section of the text.